cossacklabs/product-docs/content/acra/security-controls/searchable-encryption/_index.md

 ```

 {{< hint info >}}
-Due to MySQL have ambiguous behaviour with filtering over binary data in text format, for MySQL added explicit casting search hash to bytes:
+Due to MySQL has ambiguous behaviour with filtering over binary data in text format, for MySQL added explicit casting search hash to bytes:

 ```
 SELECT ...
 FROM ...
 WHERE convert(substr(searchable_column, ...), binary) = 0xFFFFF